ameliabrey/Pulitzer-Winners-and-Circulation/README.md

 ### Background

-The accompanying Jupyter Notebook uses Nate Silver's dataset from the 2014 report, 'Pulitzer Prizes Don't Lure Readers.'
-Silver's methodology evaluates whether the number of Pulitzer prizes won by journalists from given newspapers is related to the change in circulation of these newspapers between 2004 and 2013.
-Silver finds a weak correlation supported only by the New York Times.
+The accompanying Jupyter Notebook links to Nate Silver's dataset from the 2014 report, 'Pulitzer Prizes Don't Lure Readers.'
+Silver's article evaluates whether the number of Pulitzer prizes won by journalists from given newspapers is related to the change in circulation of these newspapers between 2004 and 2013.
+The author finds a weak correlation supported only by the corresponding growth of the New York Times.

 ### Methodology